 Proudly Organized by the Village of Muscoda Festival Committee

 Morel mushroom fever strikes Wisconsin every spring.
-The enthusiasm for a trek to the Muscoda Morel Mushroom Festival, held annually the weekend after Mother's Day, this year on Saturday and Sunday, May 18–19, is so extreme you’d think there was gold in them thar hills.
+The enthusiasm for a trek to the Muscoda Morel Fest held annually the weekend after Mother's Day, this year on Saturday May 15th , is so extreme you’d think there was gold in them thar hills.
 Muscoda, Wisconsin’s Morel Mushroom Capital, is located in the heart of the Lower Wisconsin State Riverway following the graceful curves of the Wisconsin River.
 It’s the perfect day trip and opportunity to join thousands of morel maniacs from around the region as they come to buy morel mushrooms.

-The “morel” of the story is the trip to the Muscoda Morel Mushroom Festival is a tradition that should not be missed.
+The “morel” of the story is the trip to the Muscoda Morel Fest is a tradition that should not be missed.
 This spring adventure can’t be put off, as morels are around for only a few weeks each year.

-Check back in mid-April for a detailed schedule of events, along with a list of featured guest speakers.
+Check back in late-April for a detailed schedule of events, along with a list of featured guest speakers.